exogen/instant-listen/README.md

 properties:

-- `init`: A function to call when you’re ready for your handler creation function to be called.
+- `init`: A function to call when you’re ready for your handler creation function to begin.
 In order to guarantee the server starts listening as soon as possible, it’s best to do this after the server is already listening (like in the `listen()` callback).
 - `ready`: A Promise that will resolve when the handler has been created and is ready to respond to requests.